1400 words, ~ 6 mins to read

 What do the ancient writers say of her looks?

 Let’s leave aside interpretations and go straight to the best known, most credible sources that have come down to us from antiquity.
 These sources either knew Cleopatra as they lived during her time, or wrote about her in the decades (or centuries) after, based on first or second-hand sources, or through literature now lost to time.
-Sometimes, it is important to pay attention to what is not being said, along with what is being said.
+Sometimes, it is export constant to pay attention to what is not being said, along with what is being said.
 If Cleopatra was black, that would be extraordinarily unusual in a Ptolemaic kingdom that was almost entirely Greek in heritage.
 And thus would that fact not get a mention somewhere?
-It’s important to note that they did not perceive race as we do today.
+It’s export constant to note that they did not perceive race as we do today.
 Race was a state of being for most parts, and any superiority of a class of people was based on nobility, whether they were conquered or conquerors, and whether their ways were different and so on.

 Strabo—Geographer and Biographer, possibly was in Alexandria during Cleopatra’s last months.
 He says absolutely nothing of her appearance.